-- Celebrations and parties.
+- 1. Celebrations and parties.
 The district will provide a list of healthy party ideas to parents and teachers, including non-food celebration ideas.
 Healthy party ideas are available from the Alliance for a Healthier Generation and from the USDA. - 2.
 Classroom snacks brought by parents.
-The District will provide to parents a list of foods and beverages that meet Smart Snacks nutrition standards. - 3.
-Rewards and incentives.
+The District will provide to parents a list of foods and beverages that meet Smart Snacks nutrition standards. - Rewards and incentives.
 The District will provide teachers and other relevant school staff a list of alternative ways to reward children.
-Foods and beverages will not be used as a reward, or withheld as punishment for any reason, such as for performance or behavior.
-[Meets Healthy Schools Program Silver-level criteria]
+Foods and beverages will not be used as a reward, or withheld as punishment for any reason, such as for performance or behavior, unless this practice is allowed by a student's individual education plan (IEP). - 4.
+Classroom lesson plans that include the preparation of food items are part of the teacher curriculum and are deemed to be included in the above "offered" snack requirements.

-Fundraising
+Fundraising Activities